 Loan terms greater than 20 years need to be supported by an asset cost-weighted analysis to demonstrate that the mean anticipated design life of work funded under the loan equals or exceeds the loan duration.
 Projects consisting solely of pipeline construction do not require such documentation and are eligible for a 30-year loan.
-Information on the required Design Life Calculation worksheet can be found <a href="https://example.com/here/bearth-search-se
+Information on the required Design Life Calculation worksheet can be found here.

-When a loan term greater than 20 years is desired, DNR encourages municipalities to submit the design life calculation worksheet along with project plans and specifications and requires that the spreadsheet be submitted no later than 9 weeks prior to the anticipated loan closing date.
+When a loan term greater than 20 years is desired, DNR encourages municipalities to submit the design life calculation worksheet along with project plans and specifications but requires that the spreadsheet be submitted no later than 9 weeks prior to the anticipated loan closing date.
 Please note that under the state constitution, loans secured by a general obligation pledge cannot exceed 20 years.